wds4/tribal-tapestry/essays/bookJustification/overview.md

 # Hypotheses

 The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.
+The first one is the launching pad.

 ## 1. The representation of knowledge in the brain is profoundly influenced by the mandate to facilitate *social linguistic consensus* (SLC).